Last Updated on December 17, 2023

 What Are Potential Side Effects of Drinking Red Bull When Nursing?

-Red Bull, along with most energy drinks, is very high in caffeine.
+Red Bull, like most energy drinks, has very high caffeine levels.
 Caffeine is a diuretic that causes the body to get rid of water through increased urination.
 This diuresis effect can contribute to dehydration.

 While dehydration will not necessarily impact your milk supply, dehydration can manifest as extreme thirst, fatigue, dizziness, confusion, and more (source: Mayo Clinic).

 Additionally, the CDC recommends monitoring your baby for signs of fussiness or irritability when you consume high amounts of caffeine.
-If you notice these symptoms, you should consider lowering your caffeine consumption.
-However, these symptoms are unlikely unless you are consuming the equivalent of ten cups of coffee daily.
+If you notice these symptoms, you should consider lowering your consumption of caffeine.
+However, these symptoms are unlikely unless your daily intake is equivalent to consuming ten cups of coffee.

 I Drank Red Bull When Breastfeeding: Should I Worry?